André Kristensen

 André Bergsholm Kristensen (born 15 March 2000) is a Norwegian handball player for Sporting CP and the Norwegian national team.

 On 17 December 2024, he was selected to represent Norway at the 2025 World Men's Handball Championship.

 Career

-Kristensen hails from Sandefjord and is one of the biggest talents of goalkeepers in Norway.
-In the first half of the season 2024/2025 he was the goalkeeper with the highest procentage in saves for his club Sporting CP in the EHF Champions League.
+Kristensen is from Sandefjord, Norway.
+He is a well known goalkeeper.
+During the first half of the 2024/2025 season, he had the highest save percentage among his club Sporting CP in the EHF Champions League.